 Tracking of the crane load motion is important in order to achieve accurate control.
 This can be achieved by using marker based visual tracking.
-The work in this project has so far focused on improving the tracking of the crane load.
-In the future effort will probably also be put into improving crane control algorithms.
+The camera on the crane tracks the crane load motion using the markers.

 ArUco markers were used to facilitate tracking of the crane load.
 Read more about the use of ArUco markers here.

 A method for calibration of the marker positions on the crane load and the mass position parameter used in the dynamic model was presented in the paper:

 Myhre, Torstein A., and Olav Egeland.
 "Estimation of crane load parameters during tracking using expectation-maximization."
 American Control Conference (ACC), 2017.
 IEEE, 2017.